-- Usually you'll be given eye drops to widen (dilate) your pupil.
+- In most cases, you will be given eye drops to widen (dilate) your pupil.

 - When your pupil is dilated, your eye doctor will look at the inside of your eye and the optic nerve.

 Eye pressure is different at different times of the day.
 Eye pressure can even be normal in some people with glaucoma.
 So your doctor will need to run other tests to confirm glaucoma.
 They may include:

 - Using a special lens to look at the angle of the eye (gonioscopy).